 To view and print a map of all the art locations, click here.

-The Art of the Box initiative allows artists the opportunity to exhibit art outdoors in the public realm (even if their original artwork medium cannot withstand Tallahassee weather) by having their artwork printed onto vinyl which will then be used to wrap the TCB.
+The Art of the Box initiative allows artists the opportunity to exhibit art outdoors in the public realm by having their artwork printed onto vinyl, which wrap the traffic control boxes.
 Digitally translating images onto vinyl enables the transformation of two-dimensional artworks into outdoor three-dimensional murals for all to enjoy.